Skip to Content

 For National Guard members and Reservists

-A National Guard member or Reservist may be eligible for a headstone, marker, medallion, plaque, or urn if they meet any of the requirements specific to their type of service.
+A National Guard member or Reservist may be eligible for a headstone, marker, or medallion if they meet any of the requirements specific to their type of service.
 We may provide these types of medallions:

 • Bronze, or